Angers Bridge

 Angers Bridge, also called the Basse-Chaîne Bridge, was a suspension bridge over the Maine River in Angers, France.
 It was designed by Joseph Chaley and Bordillon, and built between 1836 and 1839.
-The bridge collapsed on 16 April 1850, while a battalion of French soldiers was marching across it, killing over 200 of them.
+The bridge collapsed on 16 April 1850, while a battalion of French soldiers were marching across it, killing over 200.

 The bridge spanned 102 m, with two wire cables carrying a deck 7.2 m wide.
 Its towers consisted of cast iron columns 5.47 m tall.

 Collapse

 Soldiers stationed in the region frequently used the bridge, and two battalions of the same regiment had crossed earlier that day.
 The third battalion arrived during a powerful thunderstorm when the wind was making the bridge oscillate.
 When the soldiers began to cross, their bodies acted as sails, further catching the wind.
 Survivors reported that they had been walking as if drunk and could barely keep themselves from falling, first to one side and then to the other.
 As usual in crossing that bridge, the soldiers had been ordered to break step and to space themselves farther apart than normal.
 However, their efforts to match the swaying and keep their balance may have caused them to involuntarily march with the same cadence, causing resonance.
 In any case, the oscillation increased.
-At a time when the bridge was covered with 483 soldiers and four other people (though the police had prevented many curiosity seekers from joining the march), the upstream anchoring cable on the right bank broke in its concrete mooring, three to four meters underground, with a noise like "a badly done volley from a firing squad".
-The adjacent downstream cable broke a second later, and the right-bank end of the deck fell, making the deck slope very steeply and throwing soldiers into the river.
+At a time when the bridge was covered with 483 soldiers and four other people (although the police had prevented many curiosity seekers from joining the march), the upstream anchoring cable on the right bank broke in its concrete mooring, three to four meters underground, with a noise like "a badly done volley from a firing squad".
+The adjacent downstream cable broke a second later, and the right-bank end of the deck fell, making the deck slope very steep and throwing soldiers into the river.
 Many of those who fell were saved by their fellow soldiers who had not yet crossed and by residents of Angers who came to the rescue, but a total of 226 people died.

 The failure was attributed to dynamic load due to the storm and the soldiers, particularly as they seem to have been somewhat in step, combined with corrosion of the anchors for the main cables.
 The cable anchorages at Angers were found to be highly vulnerable, as they were surrounded by cement, which was believed to rustproof them for the indefinite future.
 However, the wire strands separated from their cement surrounds.
 This allowed water to penetrate and corrode the wires.